mdancho84/mdancho84.github.io/_posts/2017-11-28-customer_churn_analysis_keras.md

 ### Business Science University

 You're probably wondering why we are going into so much detail on next steps.
-We are happy to announce a new project for 2018: __Business Science University__, an online school dedicated to helping data science learners improve in the areas of:
+We are happy to announce a new project for 2018: [__Business Science University__](https://university.business-science.io/), an online school dedicated to helping data science learners.

-- Advanced machine learning techniques
-- Developing interactive data products and applications using Shiny and other tools
-- Distributing data science within an organization

-Learning paths will be focused on _business and financial applications_.
-We'll keep you posted via [social media](#social) and our blog (please [follow us](#social) / subscribe to stay updated).

-Please let us know if you are interested in joining __Business Science University__.
-Let us know what you think in the _Disqus Comments_ below.
+Benefits to learners:

+- Build your own __online GitHub portfolio__ of data science projects to market your skills to future employers!
+- Learn __real-world applications__ in People Analytics (HR), Customer Analytics, Marketing Analytics, Social Media Analytics, Text Mining and Natural Language Processing (NLP), Financial and Time Series Analytics, and more!
+- Use __advanced machine learning techniques__ for both high accuracy modeling and explaining features that have an effect on the outcome!
+- Create __ML-powered web-applications__ that can be distributed throughout an organization, enabling non-data scientists to benefit from algorithms in a user-friendly way!

+__Enrollment is open__ so please signup for special perks.
+Just go to [__Business Science University__](https://university.business-science.io/) and select enroll.

 ## Conclusions